JeffreyChan0913/machineleanring/README.md

 I would suggest you to use .rmd and work along with mine to see the result.
 Pdf version is for you to revise what is going on.

 Also, "ML_LinearRegression.pdf" is all the libraries and functions are being used in this tutorial.
-Last update: Dec 27, 2020

 1) Regression
 		- Linear Regression Essentials in R <br/>